ram535ii/hmfaysal-omega-theme/_posts/2020-03-16-tech-lead-101-clear-leadership.md

 ## How do I establish what the leadership is?

 In my experience there is a wide spectrum of possibilities.
 On one end you have a squad lead solely by the product manager.
 They set goals, communicate with senior leadership, deal with status updates and are generally the only significant interface to and from the squad.
-On the other end you have a squad lead by a few people, most typically the product manager, techlead and designer.
+On the other end you have a squad lead by a few people, most typically the product manager, tech lead and designer.
 They work on the higher level goals together and share the interfaces with the rest of the team and senior leadership.
 In between there are all kinds of combinations, with other roles that may make sense to help guide the squad.
 In my current squad we have a business analyst representing the commerical side of the business in the leadership group, and given our green field commercial focus it makes a huge difference.

 When figuring out where on this spectrum you and your squad sit, it's useful to look at what is considered the default within your company.
 My expectation would be that there is a noticeable leaning towards one end or the other.
 I'd start from the position of that default and then figure out what you think would be best - does it make sense for you to proactively maintain interfaces outside the squad or is it more sensible for your product manager to pull on your for insight when they need it?
 This single question makes it sound easy, to be fair its not, it will just be so specific to what you're doing that I won't delve into more depth here.
 But before I move on, a quick, non-exhaustive list of some things I try to have clear ownership for: team health, communicating with senior leadership, staffing, goal setting, progress tracking, socials and more.